swiftlang/swift/docs/Pattern Matching.rst

 I'm not totally sold on not allowing positional matching against struct elements; that seems unfortunate in cases where positionality is conventionally unambiguous, like with a point.

+Matching against struct types requires arguments because this is intended to be used for structure decomposition, not dynamic type testing.
+For the latter, an 'is' pattern should be used.

 Expression patterns
 ...................